gc5k/GPlus/README.md

 ### Coding Style

-Please follow [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) with the following exceptions:
+We basically (but not strictly) follow [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), especially there're (not only) such following exceptions:

 - The default formatting, especially those formatting which cannot be adjusted by IDE options/preferences, applied by Xcode and Visual Studio is allowed.
 Therefore, the following formatting are allowed because they are the default and even the only available behaviors of IDEs, especially Xcode.
 And we don't want to add too much burden on team members:
   - Indentations of namespace are allowed.